 Supports a large number of users

-Why do audiophiles prefer wired connection then?
+Why do audiophiles prefer wired connections then?
 In short: no loss in data.
-Cables allow all for the data to be transferred without any loss or degradation from the source.
-Typically in standard audio system setup, cable is run from the source, to other components, and ultimately to the output.
+Audio cables allow all for the data to be transferred without any loss or degradation from the source.
+Typically in standard audio system setup, an audio cable is run from the source, to other components, and ultimately to the output.
 This is how the audio signal is transferred in most audiophile setups.